From black and white classics to new discoveries, here are 10 of our favourite films, to snuggle up and watch back to back...

 S I L V E R L I N I N G S P L A Y B O O K

 After a stint in a mental institution, former teacher Pat Solitano moves back in with his parents and focuses on winning back his estranged ex-wife.
 Until he meets Tiffany, a young widow with problems of her own.
 Bradley Cooper and Jennifer Lawrence come together to star in this revitalising romantic comedy drama.

-Shop the full collection here!
+Shop the full collection of basics here!